FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 Let's use the 20-years to compare velocity changes between the two simulations.

-1. Open Rasterizor and create the Max Velocity for the 20 years scenario.
+1. Open Rasterizor and create the Max Velocity for the 20-years scenario.
    The VELFP.OUT file is located on the Subdomain 1 Design Storm 20 Yrs folder.

 .. image:: ../img/Coastal/comp016.png

-2. Open Rasterizor and create the Max Velocity for the 20 years scenario without the storm drain.
+2. Open Rasterizor and create the Max Velocity for the 20-years scenario without the storm drain.
    The VELFP.OUT file is located on the Subdomain 1 Design Storm 20 Yrs NO SD folder.

 .. image:: ../img/Coastal/comp017.png